 AP Management VLAN.
-When the VLAN option is enabled, the value entered (VLAN ID) in this field defines the VLAN that can connect to the Access Point's web-based utility.
-The default setting is VLAN 1.
+When the VLAN option is enabled, the value entered (VLAN ID) in this field defines the VLAN that connects to the Access Point.
+The default value is 1.
+The VLAN should be accessible from the wired side in order to use web-based utility.
+To access the web-based utility from wireless side, the SSID needs to map to the same VLAN ID.
+Remember to enable wireless web access on the Administration > Management tab.